TrademarkTrademark

 The Scalr Integration with Slack

-• All Runs - The Slack notifications will be sent for a Terraform plan or a Terraform apply run.
+• All runs: notifications are sent for a plan or an apply run.

-• Plan & Apply Runs - The Slack notifications will be sent for a Terraform apply run.
+• Plan & apply runs: notifications are sent for an apply run.

-• Plan Only Runs - The Slack notifications will be sent for a Terraform plan run.
+• Plan only runs: notifications are sent for a plan run.

 Events:

-• Approval Required - An approval from a user is required before the Terraform apply can run.
+• Approval required: an approval from a user is required before the apply can run.

-• Run Finished Successfully - The Terraform plan or Terraform apply finished successfully.
+• Run finished successfully: the plan or apply finished successfully.

-• Run Errored - The Terraform plan or Terraform apply resulted in an error.
+• Run errored: the plan or apply resulted in an error.

 Scalr Slack notification settings for Terraform run events and drift detection

 Lastly, the Scalr app for Slack also allows for approvals directly from Slack.
-Slack users will be sent all of the information they need to make a decision about whether or not they want to approve the Terraform run:
+Slack users are sent all the information they need to make a decision about whether to approve the run:

 • Terraform plan output